-- 5. Members are asked to determine the attached applications in respect of site(s) within the borough. - 6.
-Each of the following items is preceded by a map showing the location of the land/property to which the report relates.
+- 8. To receive for information any reports on the previous determination of applications, current activities on site, or other information relating to specific planning applications requested by members. - 9.
+Each of the following items are preceded by a map showing the location of the land/property to which the report relates.
 Following the report, there is a draft decision notice detailing the officer's recommendation indicating approval or refusal.
-The draft decision notice will detail the reasons for any approval or refusal.

-- 7. Applicants have the right to appeal to the First Secretary of State against a refusal of planning permission and against any condition imposed as part of permission.
-If the appeal is dealt with by public inquiry then fees may be incurred through employing Counsel to present the Council's case. - 8.
-The sanctioning of enforcement action can also involve costs such as process serving, Court costs and of legal representation. - Where either party is felt to have acted unreasonably in an appeal involving a public inquiry or informal hearing the inspector can make an award of costs against the offending party. - 10.
-All legal/Counsel fees and costs as well as awards of costs against the Council are borne by the Regeneration and Neighbourhoods budget.
+Where a refusal is recommended the draft decision notice will detail the reasons for such refusal. - Applicants have the right to appeal to the First Secretary of State against a refusal of planning permission and against any condition imposed as part of permission.
+If the appeal is dealt with by public inquiry then fees may be incurred through employing Counsel to present the council's case. - 11.
+The sanctioning of enforcement action can also involve costs such as process serving, court costs and of legal representation. - 12.
+Where either party is felt to have acted unreasonably in an appeal involving a public inquiry or informal hearing the inspector can make an award of costs against the offending party. - 13.
+All legal/Counsel fees and costs as well as awards of costs against the council are borne by the regeneration and neighbourhood's budget.